avisekhazra/movieservice/README.md

 API endpoint is private and requires OAuth token to access the endpoint.
 OAuth client_credentials flow has been implemented which means that the API should be integrated with BE service.
 Authorization is offloaded to API GW.

 API GW is configured with API keys which helps to implement some of the DDoS mitigation mechanisms as by throttling the requests.

+Application layer could be further secured by proposed private network in the desired architecture.

 #### Scalability